 This is a 13.6 mile RT when doing Dix Mountain alone.
 From Route 73 you will climb steeply above the road and follow a moderate course to the shore of Round Pond.
 After a hike around Round Pond you will start a modest ascent to a four-way intersection.
 From here it's mostly flat to the Bouquet River Lean-to at 4.2 miles.
 From this point the climb starts to get a bit steeper to the base of the slides on the face of Dix.
 The slides do not access the summit.
 After passing along the base of the slides you will duck back into the woods and start a very steep and demanding hike along an eroded path.
 The steep terrain does not end until the summit is practically reached.

-13.6 miles, round trip, long day and a challenging climb.
+This is 13.6 miles, round trip, for a long day and a challenging climb.

 Most Popular Winter Trailhead